Hamlet at Elsinore: Production

-The production was originated by Danish television, which lacked the financial resources to realize the project and turned to the BBC for help.
+It was originated by Danish television, which lacked the financial resources to realize the project and turned to the BBC for help.
 Videotaped at Kronborg Castle in Elsinore, Denmark, in September 1963 by a Danish crew with the director and actors supplied by the BBC, it represents a technical milestone for the BBC as a full-length play had never been videotaped on-location before.

 The producer, Peter Luke, deliberately cast lesser-known actors as it was felt using major stars would prove a distraction.
-Plummer, Shaw and particularly Caine would become stars within a year to two of the original broadcast, and Sutherland would become a star in 1970 after the release of the film MASH.
-Jo Maxwell Muller, who was only 18 years old, was cast as Ophelia on the insistence of Plummer.
+Christopher Plummer had an established career in the theatre at the Stratford Shakespeare Festival, Ontario, where he had first played Hamlet seven years earlier.
+However, Christopher Plummer's movie stardom wouldn't be cemented until The Sound of Music (1965).
+Robert Shaw was at the start of his international film career, having recently finished filming From Russia with Love (1963) at the time of production.
+Michael Caine had his first important film role in Zulu (1964), released several months after filming.
+Donald Sutherland wouldn't become a star until 1970 after the release of the film MASH.
+Jo Maxwell-Muller, who was only 20 years old, was cast as Ophelia on the insistence of Plummer.